TolMen/OCP5_BlogPHP/README.md

    Launch the XAMPP Control Panel and start the **Apache** and **MySQL** modules. <br>
    Then click **Admin** to access phpMyAdmin.

-## 💡 Improvements

-This project serves as a basic PHP blog platform, but there are plenty of opportunities for improvement :

-- ✅ Adding pagination to the list of posts.
-- ✅ Implementing an image upload feature for blog posts.
-- ✅ Adding a comment moderation system.
-- ✅ Enhancing the security with further user role management.

 ---

 Thank you for exploring this project.